octoberdemos/oc-formist-plugin/PART2.md

 Now we have a simplified version of the `ListController` behavior's `index` action!

-Hopefully we have demonstrated these behaviors are useful companions to building in the back-end, they can save a lot of time.
+Here we have demonstrated that behaviors are useful companions to building in the back-end, they can save a lot of time.
 However, behaviors are not a necessity to build powerful back-end interfaces.
-Like opening the hood of a car, there are many components you can borrow to build your own hot rod!
+Like opening the hood of a car, there are many components you can borrow to build your own custom hot rod!